Get News & Updates Directly To Your Inbox

 The rest of your premium helps process health care claims, provide customer service to our members, and offer programs to encourage people to stay well.
 A share also goes to the health insurer’s profit margin.
 If an insurer is a public company, the profit margin pays stockholders, among other things.
 For a non-investor-owned company like Blue Cross and Blue Shield of Illinois, the profit margins are smaller, but a large part is used to fund company growth and better member services.

 Here’s a breakout of where your health care premiums go:

-Keep in mind, any time more money is going out to pay for people’s health care than is coming in through members’ monthly payments, adjustments are made so the insurer can stay in business and serve you.
-The health insurance company adjusts payments based on their previous year’s financials.
+Keep in mind, any time more money is going out to pay for people’s health care than coming in, adjustments are made so the insurer can stay in business and serve you.
+The health insurance company adjusts payments based on financials from the previous year.
 That means payments for health care services to providers may vary from year to year.
-As a result, our customers see the effects in their premiums from one year to the next.
+As a result, our customers may see changes in their premiums from one year to the next.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2023 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.